SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: Conclusion

 \section{Conclusion}

-We propose \textsc{SayNext}, a multimodal next-utterance prediction task for trustworthy, seamless human–AI dialogue, and release SayNext-Bench with the scalable SayNext-PC dataset spanning four evaluation protocols.
-Inspired by a cognitive neuroscience perspective, we propose SayNext-Chat, a dual-route framework that injects learnable priming tokens to fuse perceptual cues with anticipatory priors.
-Across subject-dependent/independent settings and larger, cross-scenario datasets, SayNext-Chat consistently surpasses strong baselines on lexical overlap, semantic similarity, and emotion consistency, corroborated by user studies and LLM-as-judge evaluations.
-Ablation studies show that the proposed priming factors and the visual information incorporation materially improve prediction accuracy.
-Together, these findings validate the feasibility and potential of \textsc{SayNext} and help bridge cognitively grounded mechanisms of human communication with the design of more empathetic, adaptive, and trustworthy interactive AI agents.
+We propose \textsc{SayNext}, a multimodal next-utterance anticipation task for trustworthy, seamless human–AI dialogue, and release SayNext-Bench with a carefully designed multi-level evaluation framework, the scalable SayNext-PC dataset, and four complementary evaluation protocols.
+Inspired by cognitive neuroscience, we develop SayNext-Chat, a dual-route MLLM that injects learnable priming tokens to fuse perceptual cues with anticipatory priors.
+Across subject-dependent/independent settings and cross-scenario datasets, SayNext-Chat consistently surpasses strong baselines across all evaluation levels, corroborated by user studies and LLM-as-Judge evaluations.
+Ablation studies confirm that priming tokens and visual information both materially improve anticipation quality.
+Together, these findings validate the feasibility and potential of \textsc{SayNext}, offering a step toward bridging cognitively grounded mechanisms of human communication with the design of more empathetic, adaptive, and trustworthy interactive AI agents.